 Your child may need to have an x-ray of the appropriate area to locate the

 Is there a Law or Australian Standard for button batteries?

-The law, Fair Trading Amendment (Children's Toys) Regulation
+The law, Fair Trading Amendment (Children's Toys) Regulation 2010, states

 with the Australian Standard (AS/NZS ISO 8124.1:2002).
 The standard states

 that toys for children 3 years and younger must have any batteries secured

 How can you prevent children from swallowing button batteries?

 ground, out of reach of children.

 with a screw, keep out of reach of children.
 You can also secure the

 battery compartment with strong tape.

 packets need to be opened with scissors.

-out of reach of children.
+out of reach of children, or recycle safely.

-Go to the nearest hospital emergency department.
+You will be directed to go to the nearest hospital emergency department

 Share this information with family and friends.